pumasecurity/hth-village-24/workbook/docs/shadowhawk.md

 ## Pod Privilege Escalation

 With the Kubernetes node's temporary instance profile credentials in hand, use those credentials to exfiltrate the **Shadowhawk** flag from S3.
 Open a new Terminal on your machine and set the required [AWS CLI environment variables](https://docs.aws.amazon.com/cli/v1/userguide/cli-configure-envvars.html){: target="_blank" rel="noopener"} to use the node's temporary credentials.
-Find the S3 bucket that contains the `shadowhawk` flag.
+Then, use the AWS CLI to find the flag.

 1. Set the required AWS CLI environment variables to use the node's temporary credentials.
 What is the name of the S3 bucket that contains the `shadowhawk` flag.